Amazon frogbit

 • Seed banks can exist in soil for at least 3 years.

-• Grows from seed and through vegetative reproduction, with vegetative reproduction the most important method of propagation.
+• Plants grow from seed and through vegetative reproduction, which is the most important method of propagation.

 Impacts